 The regional cuisine on this ride is of gourmet standard.
 Expect to be completely overwhelmed by the meals that are prepared and served by gastronome Wendy Jubb-Stoney throughout your two-night stay at Stockyard Creek, a pioneer homestead overlooking a lagoon.

-The ride is narrated with the history of the pioneers who originally settled in the region and guests ride past remnants of the 1890s gold mining rush.
-The colourful history of the Snowy River region adds another dimension to this ride.
+The ride is narrated with the history of the pioneers who originally settled in the region and guests ride past remnants of the 1890s gold rush.
+The colourful history of the Snowy River region adds another dimension to this dynamic ride.

 - Horse Breed:A variety of breeds from Stock Horses to Quarter Horses.